tboudreaux/MethuselanThucydides/README.md

 # Methuselan Thucydides
-A more feature ritch implimentation of Paper.GPT.
-This is a webserver which summariezes ever paper in arxiv categories every morning and allows you to ask questions of them.
+A more feature rich implementation of Paper.GPT.
+This is a webserver which summarizes ever paper in arxiv categories every morning and allows you to ask questions of them.

 # Installation
-Much of the install is handeled by the Dockerfile.
+Much of the install is handled by the Dockerfile.
 However, in addition to docker you will need

 	1) milvis